Numaticjoe/Numaticjoe/README.md

 I'm from the UK so my time zone might be different to yours so I might reply to an email at a later time.

-I am currently thinking of a program to make.
-This is why so many projects have been cancelled.
-I want to make a file manager and an nes emulator.
+I want to make an emulator but don't know how.
-Good news!
-I have windows 10 again!

 Have a nice day! :)

 Thanks
--Numaticjoe 2021
+-Numaticjoe 2022